Assatrua/my-tutorials-repo/tutorials/abap-environment-create-http-service/abap-environment-create-http-service.md

 ## Details
 ### You will learn
-  - How to create an HTTP service that can be accessed from a browser
+  - How to create an HTTP sasdervice that can be accessed from a browser
   -	How to return system data using a (whitelisted) ABAP utility class
   - How to expose the service for external consumption, by defining the necessary inbound communication artefacts